Cristiano Ronaldo: Portugal head coach Fernando Santos wants people to leave his captain alone

 Explaining how he broke the news that Ronaldo would be dropped, Santos said: "I spoke to him after lunch on the day of the game and invited him into my office.

-"For obvious reasons Cristano was not very happy about it as he has always been the starting player.
+"For obvious reasons, Cristiano was not very happy about it as he has always been the starting player.
 He told me: 'Do you really think it's a good idea?' but we had a normal conversation in which I explained my viewpoints and of course he accepted them.

 "We had a frank and normal conversation."